 To apply to the Viterbo University Graduate School of Nursing, fill out the online Application for Admission: School of Nursing Graduate Program.
-The first priority admission deadline is January 15, 2018.
-Interviews will be held on campus shortly following the January deadline.
-Admission decisions for the NP track will be finalized February 2018.
-After that, application review and acceptance will be ongoing until the enrollment limits are met or until May 1.
+The first priority admission deadline is November 1.
+Interviews will be held on campus shortly following the November deadline.
+Continued review of applications and acceptance will be ongoing until the limits are met or until March 1.
+Those interested are encouraged to have all of their materials in by theend of December.
+CRNA track students apply to Viterbo University after they have been instructed by the School of Anesthesia program director.

 Non-degree seeking students with a BSN may be admitted on a space-available basis for selected courses.
 Abbreviated application procedures are available for students not requesting admission to the degree program.
 The online application includes a choice for non-degree seeking students.